 Parent & Fan Expectations

-When parents tell players what to do, kids don't make their own decisions and often act the opposite of what they learn in training, thus hindering their development.
+- Coaching from the Sidelines (adopted from CRSA parent letter) - When parents tell players what to do, kids don't make their own decisions and often act the opposite of what they learn in training, thus hindering their development.
 Some examples of coaching and how it actually may be translated:

 - Go get the ball -- dive in (wrong).